Hugo-SEQUIER/docs-trophe/docs/database.md

 ```

 This query does the following:
-- Filters transactions by the `appPrivateKey` (owner of the transaction)
+- Filters transactions by the `appPublicKey` (owner of the transaction -- Us, the application)
-- Further filters by a tag with the name "address" and the value of `userPublicKey`
+- Further filters by a tag with the name "address" and the value of `userPublicKey` (the user's public key)
 - Retrieves the transaction ID

 #### Retrieving Transaction Data